mbcovid19updates/mbcovid19updates.github.io/README.md

 - have received two doses of a vaccine.
 - wait 14 days after getting the second dose of vaccine.

-**NOTE:** At this time, an immunization card is only available for people with a Manitoba health card.
-To find out if you are eligible for a Manitoba health card, go to the [Manitoba Health and Seniors Care website](https://www.gov.mb.ca/health/mhsip/index.html#Q1).
-Once you receive your Manitoba health card, you can request your immunization card online.
-If you are not eligible for a Manitoba health card, you may contact your [local public health office](https://www.gov.mb.ca/health/publichealth/offices.html) and they can provide you with a copy of your vaccination record.

-**NEW - September 15, 2021:** Individuals who receive a dose of an mRNA vaccine following one or two doses of a vaccine not approved by Health Canada, but approved by the World Health Organization, will be considered fully immunized.
+Individuals who receive a dose of an mRNA vaccine following one or two doses of a vaccine not approved by Health Canada, but approved by the World Health Organization, will be considered fully immunized.
 Individuals can have their immunization record updated to include vaccines not approved by Health Canada at https://manitoba.ca/covid19/vaccine/immunizationrecord/residents.html#immunization-records.

 #### Questions?